Mpondo people: Origins

+Ama-Mpondo-Kingdom

 The great house of Mpondo is called Ndimakude Great Palace and is situated in Flagstaff, Eastern Cape.
 The right-hand house is called Nyandeni Great Place and is situated in Libode, Eastern Cape.
-The Nyandeni house enjoyed autonomy for decades and was often referred to as Western Mpondoland, while the Qawukeni house was referred to as Eastern Mpondoland.
+The Nyandeni house enjoyed autonomy for decades and was often referred to as Western Mpondo-land, while the Qawukeni house was referred to as Eastern Mpondo-land.

 The towns in the Mpondo kingdom include Lusikisiki, Siphaqeni (known as Flagstaff), Mbizana (erroneously called Bizana), Ntabankulu, Port St. Johns, Libode and Ngqeleni.

 Mzintlava (now known as Kokstad) was allotted to Adam Kok of the Griquas.